Optimizing Sparse SYK: Introduction

 One central task in computing the properties of quantum chemistry systems is finding the ground state~\cite{cao2019quantum}.
 Though this is difficult in general---even for quantum computers---there exist classical mean-field methods such as Hartree--Fock which output \emph{Gaussian state} approximations to the ground states of such systems.
 Understanding (I) when Gaussian states do not well-approximate the true ground state energy and (II) when quantum algorithms do is thus important for understanding where one might find a quantum advantage in a practically relevant task.

 It was found in the specific case of \emph{strongly-interacting} fermionic Hamiltonians that both of these properties hold for typical instances \cite{hastings2023optimizing, anschuetz2024strongly}, i.e., (I) Gaussian states provably fail and (II) quantum algorithms succeed on typical instances.
-A popular model for the strongly-interacting regime is the Sachdev--Ye--Kitaev model (SYK) \cite{SachdevYeSYK, KitaevSYK}, representing all-to-all degree-4 fermionic interactions
+A popular model for the strongly-interacting regime is the Sachdev--Ye--Kitaev (SYK) model \cite{SachdevYeSYK, KitaevSYK}, representing all-to-all degree-4 fermionic interactions

-where each $J_I$ is an i.i.d.\ standard Gaussian and $\gamma_I$ is the ordered product of all Majorana operators indexed by the set $I$.
+where each $J_I$ is an i.i.d.\ standard Gaussian and $\gamma_I$ is the Hermitian monomial formed by the Majorana operators indexed by the set $I$.
 SYK is an important fermionic Hamiltonian model due to its applications to various physical phenomena, including electron correlations in material science \cite{Jiang_2018} and the holographic AdS/CFT correspondence in quantum gravity \cite{Rosenhaus_2019}.

+Physics-based heuristics originally showed that the ground state energy of the SYK model is $-\Theta(\sqrt{n})$ (e.g., \cite{Garcia-Garcia2018}); however, this was only rigorously proven by the two combined works of Feng--Tian--Wei \cite{feng2019spectrum} and Hastings--O'Donnell \cite{hastings2023optimizing}.
+Feng, Tian, and Wei showed that the SYK Hamiltonian has an expected maximum eigenvalue\footnote{Equivalent to the ground state energy up to a sign as $H_{SYK}$ and $-H_{SYK}$ are distributed identically.} upper-bounded by $\sqrt{\ln 2}\sqrt{n}$.
+Hastings and O'Donnell showed the corresponding lower bound on the maximum eigenvalue of $\Omega(\sqrt{n})$ (with high probability) by constructing an efficient quantum algorithm which certifies this lower bound for specific SYK instances.

-Hastings and O'Donnell \cite{hastings2023optimizing} showed that the SYK Hamiltonian (with high probability) has a maximum eigenvalue\footnote{Equivalent to the ground state energy up to a sign as $H_{SYK}$ and $-H_{SYK}$ are distributed identically.} of $\Theta(\sqrt{n})$.
-They also showed that with high probability, Gaussian states can achieve only $O(1)$ energy on SYK Hamiltonians, thereby disproving the possibility of Gaussian states achieving any constant-fraction approximation of the maximal energy; on the other hand they provide an efficient quantum algorithm which \emph{does} achieve this.
-This Gaussian state energy upper bound was extended in recent work by Anschuetz et al.\ \cite{anschuetz2024strongly}, who showed that any high-energy state of the SYK model must have high circuit complexity.
-This demonstrates that any classical ansatz with an efficient representation---not just Gaussian states---cannot be close to the ground state energy of the SYK model.
+On the other hand, Haldar--Tavakol--Scaffidi \cite{HTS21} showed that Gaussian states can achieve only $O(1)$ energy on typical SYK Hamiltonians.
+Combined with the lower bound by Hastings and O'Donnell \cite{hastings2023optimizing}, this disproves the possibility of Gaussian states achieving any constant-fraction approximation of the maximal energy.
+This Gaussian state energy upper bound was extended in recent work by Anschuetz, Chen, Kiani, and King \cite{anschuetz2024strongly}, who showed that any high-energy state of the SYK model must have high circuit complexity.
+This demonstrates that any classical ansatz (whose energy can be computed on a classical computer) with an efficient representation---not just Gaussian states---cannot be close to the maximum energy of the SYK model.
 These results suggest that simulating the SYK model is a strong candidate for showcasing a quantum advantage.

 Despite this potential for quantum advantage, it remains a major engineering challenge to simulate a Hamiltonian with $\Theta(n^4)$ degree-4 interactions on quantum hardware.
 To find systems which can possibly be realized by quantum computers in the near future, it is advantageous to analyze strongly-interacting Hamiltonians with \emph{sparse} interactions where each particle only interacts with a few others in total.
 The \emph{sparse SYK model} was proposed by \cite{sparse_holography} as a modified version of SYK where each interaction term is removed independently with probability $1-p$: